 As if these weren't enough, you can also explore what viewers are looking for on YouTube under the Research section.
 Knowing the content and products users search for puts you one step ahead of the competition.
 Rather than wondering what users want, you'll know right away.
 This information will help inform what type of content you make next and ensure that you are consistently on the right track.

-There are more features within the YouTube Creator Studio than Dashboards, Content, Playlists, and Analytics.
+There are more features within the YouTube Creator Studio than YouTube Dashboard, Content, Playlists, and Analytics.
 As previously mentioned, Comments, Customization, and Subtitles are fantastic features, but the Creator Studio goes one step further with Copyright, Audio Library, and Monetization.
 Copyright allows your brand to submit or receive removal requests, Audio Library lets you access copyright-free music for use in your content, and the Monetization tab shows you how much money you can earn from your content.
 However, it is important to note that new YouTubers need a minimum of 1000 subscribers and 4000 public watch hours before they are eligible for monetization.

 A lack of tangible insights can make it challenging to communicate performance to your teams and stakeholders other than with large decks and spreadsheets.
 Consequently, it has become mandatory for any social media channel, especially YouTube, to provide analytics to its users.
 While the analytics provided by YouTube Studio are definitely useful, they often fail to reveal the bigger picture or what to do next.
 YouTube Insights by Dash Hudson has the answers.

 These customizable insights tailored specifically to YouTube remove the guesswork that can come with social reporting by showing brands exactly what their analytics mean and allowing them to organize this data in a way that makes sense to them.
 Marketers can choose exactly how they want to interpret and present their analytics—generally, granularly or both.